 Tablas Creek Vineyards was founded in 1989 as a partnership between the Perrin family of Château de Beaucastel and Robert Haas of Vineyard Brands.
 As I noted in my 60 Second Review of the 2000 Beaucastel Châteauneuf-du-Pape, the Perrins have been in charge of the legendary Rhone property since 1909.

-The similarity in the maritime climate and limestone soils of the Adelaida District, west of the city of Paso Robles, inspired Haas and the Perrins to purchase 120 acres and establish Tablas Creek.
-Planting of their estate vineyard began in 1994 and today the winery has 115 acres of vines that are biodynamically farmed–producing around 30,000 cases a year.
+Haas and the Perrins saw the similarity in maritime climate and limestone soils of the Adelaida District and Rhone.
+They purchased 120 acres west of the city of Paso Robles and established Tablas Creek.
+Planting of their estate vineyard began in 1994.
+Today the winery has 115 acres of biodynamically farmed vines–producing around 30,000 cases a year.

 Utilizing its close connection to the Chateauneuf estate, Tablas Creek would go on to become an influential figure in the Rhone Ranger movement in the United States.
-Doing the heavy lifting of getting cuttings from Beaucastel through quarantine and TTB label approval, Tablas Creek would help pioneer in the US numerous varieties like Counoise, Terret noir, Grenache blanc, Picpoul and more.
-Additionally the high quality “Tablas Creek clones” of Syrah, Grenache and Mourvedre have populated the vineyards of highly acclaimed producers across California, Oregon and Washington.
+They did the heavy lifting of getting cuttings from Beaucastel through quarantine and TTB label approval.
+Over the years, Tablas Creek would help pioneer numerous varieties like Counoise, Terret noir, Grenache blanc and Picpoul in the US.
+Additionally, the high quality “Tablas Creek clones” of Syrah, Grenache and Mourvedre have populated the vineyards of highly acclaimed producers across California, Oregon and Washington.

-In the mid-2000s, Robert’s son Jason joined the winery and is the now the general manager as well as the main contributor to Tablas Creek’s award winning blog.
+In the mid-2000s, Robert’s son Jason joined the winery and is now the general manager.
+He’s also the main contributor to Tablas Creek’s award-winning blog.

-The origins and synonyms of Vermentino are hotly debated.
-Some ampelographers claim that the grape came from Spain via Corsica and Sardinia sometime between the 14th and 17th centuries with modern DNA evidence suggesting that the Vermentino vine of Tuscany, Corsica and Sardinia is the same grape as the Ligurian Pigato and the Piemontese Favorita.
+Wine writers and producers hotly debate the origins and synonyms of Vermentino.
+Some ampelographers claim that the grape came from Spain via Corsica and Sardinia sometime between the 14th and 17th centuries.
+However, DNA evidence point to potentially the mainland of Italy as the birthplace.
+Here they suggest that the Vermentino of Tuscany, Corsica and Sardinia are the same grape as the Ligurian Pigato and the Piemontese Favorita.

-However Ian D’Agata, in his Native Wine Grapes of Italy, notes that these conclusions are vigorously disputed by Italian growers, particularly in Liguria, who point out that different wine is produced by Pigato compared to other Vermentinos.
-D’Agata, himself, relays that he usually finds Pigato to produce “bigger, fatter wines” that have a creamier texture than most Vermentinos.
-The name “Pigato” is believed to have been derived from the word pigau in the Ligurian dialect, meaning spotted, and could be a reference to the freckled spots that appear on the berries after veraison.
+But, Ian D’Agata, in his Native Wine Grapes of Italy, notes that these conclusions are vigorously disputed by Italian growers, particularly in Liguria, who point out that Pigato produces different wine compared to other Vermentino.
+D’Agata finds Pigato to create “bigger, fatter wines” with a creamier texture than most Vermentino.
+The name “Pigato” may have derived from the word pigau in the Ligurian dialect, meaning spotted.
+It could be a reference to the freckled spots that appear on the berries after veraison.

-The absence of Vementino being mentioned in the 1877 Bollettino Ampelografico listing of Sardinian varieties suggest that it could be a more recent grape to the island (though it was later included in the 1887 edition).
+It is possible that the grape is a relatively recent arrival to Sardina.
+The absence of Vermentino in the 1877 Bollettino Ampelografico listing of Sardinian varieties suggests this.
+However, the 1887 edition later included it.
 Today the grape plays a prominent roll in Sardinia’s only DOCG wine–Vermentino di Gallura.

-Almost two decades earlier, in the Piemontese province of Alessandria, a grape named “Fermentino” was described growing in vineyards along with Cortese and Nebbiolo with this, perhaps, being the earliest recorded mentioning of Vermentino.
+Almost two decades earlier, in the Piemontese province of Alessandria, a grape named “Fermentino” was described.
+Growing in vineyards along with Cortese and Nebbiolo, this may be the earliest mention of Vermentino.

-Historically, as Favorita, the grape has a long history of being blended with Nebbiolo as a softening agent to smooth out the later grape’s harsh tannins and acid in a manner not too dissimilar to the use of white grape varieties like Trebbiano and Malvasia being blended with Sangiovese in the historic recipe for Chianti.
+Historically, as Favorita, the grape has a long history of being blended with Nebbiolo.
+It was a softening agent, used to smooth out the later grape’s harsh tannins and acid.
+This is very similar to how producers once blended white grapes like Trebbiano and Malvasia with Sangiovese in Chianti.

-While once the primary grape of Roero, in recent decades Favorita has fallen out of favor as Arneis and Chardonnay have gained in popularity.
+While once the primary grape of Roero, in recent decades, Favorita has fallen out of favor.
+In its place, Arneis and Chardonnay have gained in popularity.

-Outside of Italy and Corsica, Vermentino can also be found in the Languedoc-Roussillon region of southern France where it is known as Rolle.
-Beyond Europe the grape is grown in the Bekaa Valley of Lebanon and has become one of the fastest growing “alternative grape varieties” in Australia with nearly 300 acres planted in 2016 in areas like Victoria, the Hunter Valley, King Valley, the Barossa and Murray Darling.
+Outside of Italy and Corsica, Vermentino also grows in the Languedoc-Roussillon.
+Here the grape is known as Rolle.
+Beyond Europe, Lebanese producers are growing in the Bekaa Valley.
+It has become one of the fastest-growing “alternative grape varieties” in Australia.
+As of 2016, there are nearly 300 acres across Victoria, the Hunter Valley, King Valley, the Barossa and Murray Darling.

-While Tablas Creek mostly focuses on Châteauneuf-du-Pape grapes, they were one of the first domestic producers of Vermentino in the United States when they planted the vine in 1993 based upon the recommendation of the Perrin family’s nurseryman who thought the vine would do well in the soils and climate of the Adelaida District.
-While originally used as a blending component, the winery has been making a varietal Vermentino since the 2002 vintage.
+While Tablas Creek mostly focuses on Châteauneuf-du-Pape grapes, they were one of the first US producers of Vermentino.
+They planted the vine in 1993 based upon the recommendation of the Perrin family’s nurseryman.
+He thought that Vermentino would do well in the soils and climate of the Adelaida District.
+While initially used as a blending component, the winery has been making a varietal Vermentino since the 2002 vintage.